 Explore the basics of ecology.

-Click on Ecology Basics in the menu at the top of the page to learn more about how natural communities are classified, named, and mapped.
-You can also learn more about how plants, animals, physical setting, and natural processes are all the ingredients of natural communities.
-There’s also a section on different factors that threaten the health of natural communities—from non-native invasive plants to fire-suppression—and what can be done to address those factors.
+Click on Ecology Basics in the menu at the top of the page to learn about how natural communities are classified, named, and mapped.
+Learn more about how plants, animals, physical setting, and natural processes are all the ingredients of natural communities.
+Discover different factors that threaten the health of natural communities—from non-native invasive plants to fire-suppression—and what can be done to address those factors.

 For specific website tips customized to different audiences—park managers and interpreters, teachers, neighbors, visitors, and researchers—be sure to visit Tips for Users.
 Or check out Frequently Asked Questions.